JuanScerriE/compiler-theory-proj/README.md

 minimum required version for `latex` is `LuaHBTeX, Version 1.17.0 (TeX Live 2023)`.

-Additionally, a compilers with support for C++17 were used.
+Additionally, compilers with support for C++17 were used.

 Built and run on: